There are two parts to dbplyr SQL translation: translating dplyr

 Aggregation

-All database provide translation for the basic aggregations:
+All databases provide translation for the basic aggregations:

 mean()